civictechdc/us-congress-pizza-flag-tracker/tasks.md

 - tests and UI for updating order
 - tests filtering order by multiple parameters
 - tests create order with invalid US state

 ### Tests That Are Done:

 ### Low Priority Tasks

 - consider passing an object rather than positional for create

+### Retro format

+- Learned
+  - UUID
+  - Git Stash
+- Liked
+  - AnyDesk
+  - Refactoring to remove stuff
+  - Quickly re-creating db
+  - Class method do the work rather than the database
+- Proposals for doing differently next time
+  - Create a shell file for each step of recreating db (e.g. wipedb.sh `rm flag.db && rm -rf migrations/`)
+  - 7 minutes, if 2 or 3 people
+  - 4 people, 5 minutes